What is Tax Planning?

 Explanation

-Every individual is required to pay taxes according to the applicable income tax brackets and so it is essential that they do their tax planning efficiently to achieve their financial goal.
-An individual can make the best use of the available exemptions and deductions to reduce their tax liability.
-For instance, some investors opt for joint IT filing along with their spouse in order to enjoy the benefits of lower-income of the other partner.
+Every individual must pay taxes according to the applicable income tax brackets, so they must do their tax planning efficiently to achieve their financial goal.
+Individuals can make the best use of the available exemptions and deductions to reduce their tax liability.
+For instance, some investors opt for joint IT filing with their spouse to enjoy the benefits of the lower income of the other partner.
 Effective tax planning can cut down tax payments significantly.
-However, it is important to note that tax planning is different from both tax avoidance and tax evasion, which are not allowed under the tax laws.
+However, it is essential to note that it differs from tax avoidance and tax evasion, which prohibits under tax laws.

 Objectives of Tax Planning

-As already mentioned above, tax planning is an essential part of an individual investor’s financial planning.
-It helps in channelizing taxable income to various investment opportunities which results in lower tax liability.
-In the future, investments can be used to fulfill different financial goals, such as retirement corpus, child education fund, etc. Overall, it can be said that the primary objective of tax planning is the reduction of tax liability.
+As mentioned above, it is essential to an individual investor’s financial planning.
+It helps channel taxable income into various investment opportunities, lowering tax liability.
+In the future, investors can utilize investments to meet various financial goals, including building a retirement corpus, funding their children’s education, and more.
+Overall, it can be said that the primary objective is the reduction of tax liability.

-Tax planning has to take into account several factors, which include periodic income, size and timing of planned expenses, type of investments, and applicable exemptions.
-For instance, a contribution to a retirement fund is the most common way to reduce tax liability.
-Anyone below the age of 50 years can reduce their gross income by up to $6,000 by contributing that much amount to a traditional IRA.
-Lower gross income means lower tax payment.
-This is how tax planning works.
+Tax planning has to consider several factors, including periodic income, size and timing of planned expenses, type of investments, and applicable exemptions.
+For instance, contributing to a retirement fund is the most common way to reduce tax liability.
+Anyone below the age of 50 years can reduce their gross income by up to $6,000 by contributing that much to a traditional IRA.
+Lower gross income means lower tax payments.
+This is how it works.

 Examples of Tax Planning